-- This package was built upon previous work developed in the field of Gravitational Wave (GW) science.
-Important papers are - Reduced basis catalogs for gravitational wave templates - Towards beating the curse of dimensionality for gravitational waves using Reduced Basis - Fast prediction and evaluation of gravitational waveforms using surrogate models - For some theoretical aspects on the Reduced Basis greedy algorithm and the Empirical Interpolation Method check - Two-step greedy algorithm for reduced order quadratures - A Note on QR-Based Model Reduction: Algorithm, Software, and Gravitational Wave Applications
+- This package was built upon previous work made in the field of Gravitational Wave (GW) science.
+Important papers are - · Reduced basis catalogs for gravitational wave templates - Towards beating the curse of dimensionality for gravitational waves using Reduced Basis - · Fast prediction and evaluation of gravitational waveforms using surrogate models - For some theoretical aspects on the Reduced Basis greedy algorithm and the Empirical Interpolation Method check - · Two-step greedy algorithm for reduced order quadratures and - On the stability and accuracy of the Empirical Interpolation Method and Gravitational Wave Surrogates

-- On the stability and accuracy of the Empirical Interpolation Method and Gravitational Wave Surrogates - For a thorough review on Reduced Order Methods as implemented in this package, check - Reduced Order and Surrogate Models for Gravitational Waves - For nice visuals on the application of surrogate modeling in GW Science check this.
+- For a thorough review on Reduced Order Methods as implemented in this package, check - Reduced Order and Surrogate Models for Gravitational Waves - For awsome visuals on the application of surrogate modeling in GW Science check this.